We know parents and carers need a lot of information about potential organisations.

 How do people join?

-The application form here shows all the initial information requested in order for someone you care for to apply to be a member.
+In the first instance, we meet the potential new member for a chat.
 We welcome parents and carers at our initial meeting which is in person or on Zoom.
-(More about our process of membership here).

 How much does it cost?